ar-cyber/WinScript/readme.md

 -    echo: Prints a message to the console.
 -    start: Starts a new process.
--    sudo: Starts a new process with elevated privileges.
+-    define: Define a variable with a value
+-    printvar: Prints a defined variable
 -    cmd: Executes a command.
 -    msgbox: Displays a message box.
 -    about: Displays information about the program.